papycoda/snbank/README.md

 # snbank
-a banking system management with CRUD properties
+A command line based banking system management with CRUD properties

 On run, the program presents the following options: